max-kamps/jpdb-ttu/src/README.md

 Shared code accross all participants.
 Mainly certain services or data classes

-## bridge

-Contains functions which are goig _from foreground to background_ or vice versa

 ## foreground

 Scripts that run in the context of the currently opened tab.